madella/tesiM/README.md

     I'm not sure if I understood correctly.

 - 🟢 **Need to check where wildcards are defined.
 Are these on topic or in partitions?
-How we can leverage partitions to create hierarchies of topics.**
+How we can leverage partitions to create hierarchies of topics.** Wildcards are defined only in partitions.
+Pretty simple, user for example perm_1 perm_2 perm_x and perm*  (dds_partitions)

-- 🟡 **Understand the flexibilities introduced by domains and partitions in topic based communications?**
+- 🟢🟡 **Understand the flexibilities introduced by domains and partitions in topic based communications?**

 - 🟣 **Evaluate the cost of #publish #subscribers.**